epam/edp-keycloak-operator/docs/api.md

-KeycloakClientStatus defines the observed state of KeycloakClient
+KeycloakClientStatus defines the observed state of KeycloakClient.

 <table>
     <thead>